tracel-ai/burn/burn-book/src/custom-training-loop.md

 it requires getting comfortable with generics.

 If you wish to group the optimizer and the model into the same structure, you have several options.
-It's important to note that the optimizer trait depends on both the `ADModule` trait and the `ADBackend` trait, while the module only depends on the `ADBackend` trait.
+It's important to note that the optimizer trait depends on both the `AutodiffModule` trait and the `ADBackend` trait, while the module only depends on the `ADBackend` trait.

 Here's a closer look at how you can create your types: